Agnese Lombardi

 📚 My Research

-My primary research focus lies in computational psycholinguistics, with a strong theoretical foundation in semantics and its interface with both morphosyntax and pragmatics.
+My primary research focus lies in computational psycholinguistics, with a strong theoretical foundation in semantics and pragmatics.
 From a computational perspective, I investigate Theory of Mind (ToM)-like abilities in large language models (LLMs), while also exploring other aspects of pragmatic competence.

 I am deeply engaged in the ongoing debate on cognitive and emerging abilities in LLMs, advocating for the integration of cognitive science, psycholinguistics, and computational linguistics to advance all three fields.
 I believe that insights from cognitive science and psycholinguistics can help develop more fine-grained computational analyses of language models.

-My broader interests include language processing theories, neural-symbolic networks, grounding, pLoT, experimental pragmatics, mechanistic interpretability, and LLM interpretability.
+My broader interests include language processing theories, neural alignment, grounding, experimental pragmatics, mechanistic interpretability, and LLM interpretability.

 Publications